BlieNuckel/RL-metro-map/score_struct_logs.md

 A more appropriate use of random has been implemented when picking random input data and random input values (the few values that are at all randomized).

 ### **Observation Space**
 Introduced new observation value "next_stop_direction", which transforms the mean angle currently used as a pointer for the next stop's position into a octidirectional direction.
-Hopefully this can help create a correlation better correlation between the amount of angle and the best direction to go.
+Hopefully this can help create a better correlation between the amount of angle and the best direction to go.

 ### **Reward Functions**
 |Name|Reward function change|